OIDC Conformant Authentication Adoption Guide

 The new features provided by the OIDC-conformant pipeline include:

-- Create third-party clients for your APIs and display consent dialogs for authorization
+- Create third-party applications for your APIs and display consent dialogs for authorization

-- Restrict the user profile information provided to clients upon authentication
+- Restrict the user profile information provided to applications upon authentication

 - OIDC Dynamic Client Registration